Bachelor's degree conferred before the program starts.

 2 letters of recommendation - academic or professional references (must be from sources other than 40 hours).

 WEST-B - State required basic skills assessment for all teacher candidates.
 Applicants must pass the reading, writing, and math subtests on the WEST-B, Praxis I, CBEST, ACT, or SAT.
 Visit the WEST website for registration information and upcoming test dates.
 For those who passed the SAT/ACT prior to the inclusion of the writing subtest you will need to pass the WEST-B writing exam in order to meet the basic skills requirement.
 Official scores must be sent to the UW in addition to uploading a copy to your application.
 Any test taken after the application deadline must be petitioned as part of the online application.
 Passing scores for the SAT/ACT are listed below:

 28 (beginning 3/5/16)

 Writing scores prior to 2005 cannot be accepted.

 |8 (beginning 9/1/16))

 8 (through 8/31/15)

 ACT: Contact Student Services Score Report (319-337-1270) to order your score report in addition to requesting your scores be sent to University of Washington, Seattle.
-The cost is $12 for your score report plus $21 archive fee.
+The cost is $13 if you tested after 9/1/16, $38 if you before 91/1/16.
 Be sure to specify that your scores are sent to the UW.
-ACT scores prior to 1995 cannot be used to meet the basic skills requirement.

 SAT: Call 866-756-7346 and ask that your scores be sent to University of Washington, Seattle, school code #4854.
 The cost is $12 for your score report plus $31 archive fee.